ygl-rg/cyclone3/README.md

 #### Status: all tests passed, so it ought to work (I have used it in production for a few months without problems)

-#### For the sake of simplicity, I removed the redis module (a.k.a texredisapi) which is quite outdated.
+#### For the sake of simplicity, I removed the redis module (a.k.a txredisapi) which is quite outdated.

 #### There are no test cases for websocket.